polyformproject/license-development/template.erb.md

 ## No Other Rights

 You may not sublicense or transfer your license for the software to anyone else.
-The terms of this license don't imply any other licenses not spelled out.
+The terms of this license don't imply any other licenses.

 ## Patent Defense

 If you claim in writing that this software infringes or contributes to infringement of any patent, your patent permission under this license ends immediately.
-If your company makes a claim, your patent permission ends immediately for work on behalf of your company.
+If your company claims in writing that this software infringes or contributes to infringement of any patent, your patent permission ends immediately for work on behalf of your company.

 ## Violations

-The first time you're told in writing that you've violated any term of this license, or used this software without permission, your license can nonetheless continue if you come into full compliance with this license, and take practical steps to correct past violations, within 30 days.
+The first time the licensor warns you in writing that you've violated any term of this license, or used this software in a way this license doesn't allow, your license can nonetheless continue if you come into full compliance with this license, and take practical steps to correct past violations, within 30 days.
 Otherwise, your copyright and patent permission under this license ends immediately.

 ## No Liability